Video-Nomad/gs-curvetools-docs/docs/source/first-steps.rst

 	#. **Curve Control** and **Apply** buttons create a deformer curve that can deform selected curves.
 So apply the deformer, simply select it and click Apply.

 	#. **Curve Control Window** Will open a separate menu that holds sliders and graphs that control curve attributes and UVs.

+.. note:: You might notice a **small triangle** on the bottom left of some icons.
+This triangle indicates that there is an alternative algorithm available for this function.
+To activate it, just **Hold Shift** before clicking the button.

 Curve Control Window
 ^^^^^^^^^^^^^^^^^^^^